Dooley Elementary School

 Blue Ribbon school (1989-90); Down Syndrome Guild Of Dallas Outstanding Educator of the Year award (preschool category) presented to PPCD (2001); Diamond Shamrock's "Hooray for Excellence" award (1992); TSSAS Inclusion award (1994); Texas Successful School award (1995, 1997); Texas Successful Schools Exemplary Status (1995-96, 1999-2000); Perot Experienced Teacher award (1996); PISD Exemplary Writing Program (1996-00); City of Plano Recycling Award (1998-00); Wordmasters - forth-grade twelfth place in national competition (1999); Autism of Collin County Angel Star award (2005); 2015-16 TEA Four Distinction Designations (Academic Achievement for reading, Top 25% of Student Progress, Top 25% of Closing Performance Gaps, and Postsecondary Readiness).

-AVID Elementary campus, Kid's Inquiry conference; Dragon Press Publishing center; Plano Academic Creative Education (PACE) for identified gifted and talented students; English as a Second Language (ESL); fifth-grade choir; student council; Marathon Kids; Self Manager; S.T.E.A.M.
-Challenges; Project Wisdom.
-After school programs include: drama, chess, Legos, art, and PASAR-after school care program.
+AVID Elementary campus; Plano Academic Creative Education (PACE) for identified gifted and talented students; English as a Second Language (ESL); Fifth Grade Choir; Student Council; Marathon Kids; Self-Manager; S.T.E.A.M.
+Challenges.
+After school programs include: drama, science, robotics, writing, Legos, art, piano keyboarding; and PASAR-after school care program.

 Parent Involvement Opportunities